clay-run/action-template-nodejs/README.md

 context.status.RUNNING
 ```

+#### Adding New Statuses
+If you would like to add a new status please refer to the documentation in [clay-action-client](https://github.com/clay-run/clay-action-client/blob/master/README.md).

 ### Step 5: Test your Action
 Testing is critical to your Action.
 Untested Actions are likely to fail.
 Always test your Action.